nawafalhu/Python-Project/README.md

 This program calculates the Body Mass Index (BMI), BMI is a measure of body fat based on height and weight.

 ### Example
-The following is an example of the program:
+The following is an example of the program:<br>
 Enter your height in m: 1.77<br>
 Enter your weight in kg: 80<br>
 slightly overweight<br>